fsuri/Basil_SOSP21_artifact/README.md

 4. **Helper scripts**:

     (On branch main) Navigate to SOSP21_artifact_eval/helper-scripts.
-Copy both these scripts (with the exact name) and place them in `/usr/local/etc` on the cloudlab machine.
+Copy both these scripts (with the exact name) and place them in `/usr/local/etc` on the Cloudlab machine.
 Add execution permissions: `chmod +x disable_HT.sh; chmod +x turn_off_turbo.sh` The scripts are used at runtime by the experiments to disable hyperthreading and turbo respectively.

 Once complete, create a new disk image (separate ones for server and client if you want to save space/time).
 Then, start the profile by choosing the newly created disk image.